The Trail of Blood

-The Trail of Blood is a 1931 book by American Southern Baptist minister James Milton Carroll.
-The full title is "THE TRAIL OF BLOOD Following the Christians Down Through the Centuries or The History of Baptist Churches From the Time of Christ, Their Founder, to the Present Day".
-It is comprising a collection of five lectures he gave on the history of Baptist churches, which he presented as a succession from the first Christians.
+The Trail of Blood: Following the Christians Down Through the Centuries; or, the History of Baptist Churches from the Time of Christ, Their Founder, to the Present Day is a 1931 book by American Southern Baptist minister James Milton Carroll which collects five lectures he gave on the history of Baptist churches, which he presented as a succession from the first Christians.
 These claims stand in contrast with the mainstream view that Baptist congregations can be traced to English Dissenters of the 17th and 18th centuries who split from the Church of England.

-The Trail of Blood has been criticized for linking together numerous unrelated sects and historical heresies that have no relation to Baptist theology or polity and also for being pseudohistorical.
+The Trail of Blood has been criticized for linking together numerous unrelated sects and historical heresies that, according to mainstream belief, had no relation to Baptist theology or polity, and also for being pseudohistorical.
 However, supporters postulate that these disparate groups held beliefs similar to current Baptists, and many of the charges against these groups were raised by their enemies and thus are unreliable.
 The book and its claims are considered doctrinal primarily among some Independent Baptist churches.

 Content

-The full title is The Trail of Blood: Following the Christians Down through the Centuries: or, The History of Baptist Churches from the Time of Christ, Their Founder, to the Present Day.
-Carroll presents modern Baptists as the direct successors of a strain of Christianity dating to apostolic times, reflecting a Landmarkist view first promoted in the mid-nineteenth century by James Robinson Graves (1820-1893).
+Carroll presents modern Baptists as the direct successors of a strain of Christianity dating to apostolic times, reflecting a Landmarkist view first promoted in the mid-19th century by James Robinson Graves (1820–1893).
 Graves had started an influential movement in Tennessee and the western states.
 The Landmark controversy divided many Baptists, and ultimately led to the formation of the American Baptist Association in 1924, as well as of Gospel Missions and unaffiliated churches.
 This is a belief called Baptist successionism.

 Carroll claims that modern Baptists descend from such earlier groups as: